US Senate Moves to Criminalize Non-Disclosure of Cryptocurrency Ownership.

 Criminalize Non-Disclosure of Cryptocurrency

-The expense would modify the definition of ‘financial institution' in Section 53412( a) of title 31, United States Code, to include:
+The law would modify the definition of ‘financial institution' in Section 53412( a) of title 31, United States Code, to include:

-“An issuer, redeemer, or cashier of prepaid gain access to devices, digital currency, or any digital exchanger or tumbler of digital currency.”
+“An issuer, redeemer, or cashier of prepaid gain access to devices, digital currency, or any digital exchanger of digital currency.”

 If passed, the bill would likely have far-reaching impacts for users of digital currencies both in the US and abroad to see the monitoring of non-disclosure of cryptocurrency.